ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 }
 ```

-Now, as we have runc installed, we can run busybox container
+Now, as we have runc configured, we can run busybox container

 ```bash
 {